p4535992/foundryvtt-arms-reach/README.md

 ### libWrapper

 This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

-### drag-ruler

-This module uses the [drag-ruler](https://github.com/manuelVo/foundryvtt-drag-ruler) library for wrapping core methods.
-It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

 ## Features